VorpalBlade/chezmoi_modify_manager/README.md

 ### Tab completion

 Optionally you can install tab completion.
-The tab completion can be generated using the hidden command line flag `--bpaf-complete-style-SHEL_NAME`, (e.g.
+The tab completion can be generated using the hidden command line flag `--bpaf-complete-style-SHELL_NAME`, (e.g.
 `--bpaf-complete-style-zsh`, `--bpaf-complete-style-bash`, ...).
 As this is handled internally by the command line parsing library we use, please see [their documentation](https://docs.rs/bpaf/0.7.10/bpaf/index.html#dynamic-shell-completion)